Samuel Porter, Baron Porter: High Court

+House of Lords

-On 28 March 1938, he was appointed Lord of Appeal in Ordinary (without having previously served as a Lord Justice of Appeal) and created a life peer with the title Baron Porter, of Longfield in County Tyrone.
+On 28 March 1938, Porter was appointed Lord of Appeal in Ordinary, in succession to the new Lord Chancellor, Lord Maugham, without having previously served as a Lord Justice of Appeal.
+He was created a life peer with the title Baron Porter, of Longfield in the County of Tyrone.
+On 30 March, he was introduced to the House of Lords and heard his first appeal.
 On 1 April, he was sworn of the Privy Council.

+Porter sat on the appeal of William Joyce, commonly known as "Lord Haw-Haw", who had been convicted of treason for his war-time propaganda broadcasts from Nazi Germany, and dissented from the majority.
+He also dissented in National Anti-Vivisection Society v Inland Revenue Commissioners (1948), a leading case concerning charitable trusts.

-In 1939, he was appointed to chair the Lord Chancellor's committee on defamation law.
+Outside of judicial work, Porter was appointed to chair the Lord Chancellor's committee on defamation law in 1939.
 The committee's work was delayed as a result of World War II, not producing its report until 1948.
 The report's conclusions were implemented by the Defamation Act 1952.

-Porter sat on the appeal of William Joyce, commonly known as "Lord Haw-Haw", who had been convicted of treason for his war-time propaganda broadcasts from Nazi Germany, and dissented from the majority.
-He also dissented in National Anti-Vivisection Society v Inland Revenue Commissioners (1948), a leading case concerning charitable trusts.
+Porter was interested in international law, and was president of the International Law Association in 1946.
+He was also involved with wage negotiations in the coal industry.

-Porter resigned as Lord of Appeal in 1954, having been appointed to the Order of the British Empire as a Knight Grand Cross (GBE) in the 1951 New Year Honours.
+Porter resigned as Lord of Appeal in 1954 because of ill-health, having been promoted to be a Knight Grand Cross of the Order of the British Empire (GBE) in the 1951 New Year Honours.
+He was succeeded by Gavin Simonds, 1st Baron Simonds, who was elevated to a viscounty on the occasion.

-In his last years, Lord Porter took up rooms at Emmanuel College, of which he was an honorary fellow from 1937.
+During the Second World War, Lord Porter's flat in London was bombed, leading him to move to Emmanuel College, Cambridge, which had elected him an honorary fellow in 1937.
+He lived there for the remainder of his life, commuting to London by train and attending services at St Columba's Presbyterian Church, where his mother had worshipped.
 He died at the London Clinic on 13 November 1956, having been due to serve as Treasurer of the Inner Temple in 1957.
+A memorial service was held at the Temple Church on 28 February 1956.
 He was unmarried.